Ayọ Tometi: Other projects

 Tometi also collaborates with the Black Immigration Network and the Pan African Network in Defense of Migrant Rights.
 She has also been a part of the Global Forum on Migration and Commission on the Status of Women.
 She serves on the board of directors for the International Living Future Institute and the Atlantic Fellows for Racial Equity.

 Tometi has spoken at Susquehanna University, the Facing Race Conference of 2012, the Aspen Institute's Ideas Summit, and the Grinnell College Technology and Human Rights Symposium.
 She has presented at the United Nations and has participated with the United Nations Global Forum on Migration and the Commission on the Status of Women.
 While at The University of Arizona, Tometi volunteered with the American Civil Liberties Union.
 She is additionally involved with Black Organizing for Leadership and Dignity and is a member of Theta Nu Xi sorority.
 Tometi was invited by the Venezuelan government to be an electoral observer for the parliamentary elections on December 6, 2015.
 Tometi stated she was "in a place where there is intelligent political discourse" and that the country appears to "have a truly thriving and rigorous democratic system."

 Tometi has appeared in several media outlets, including Glamour, Essence, CNN, MSNBC, and BET.
 Her written works have been published by several media outlets including The Huffington Post and Time.
 Tometi continues to collaborate with communities in Los Angeles, Phoenix, New York City, Oakland, Washington D.C. and communities throughout the Southern states.

 Personal life

 As of December 2021, Tometi lives in Brooklyn, New York City.
+She is gay.